saifhaq/alma/examples/README.md

     using PTQ and QAT.
 - [`linear`](./linear/README.md#simple-linear-example): A barebones example of a linear layer and ReLU activation, where we demonstrate just the benchmarking without any training.
-We only showcase the no-dataloader example.
+We only showcase the no-dataloader example in a script.
+    Hoewever, we do have a [Jupyter notebook](./linear/notebook.ipynb) that walks through a lot of ways on how to use `alma` and tailor it to one's use case.